June 2023 Update

 Fit out the Welcome Center, including front desk, pro shop, locker rooms, office, and shared community and social spaces.

-Finish coat the south end of the expanded parking lot.
+Finish coat the expanded parking lot.

 Click on the green buttons for more information about our plans to create the City of Steamboat Springs Tennis & Pickleball Complex, including building a new, public 12-court indoor Pickleball Center.
 Now more than ever, pickleball and tennis offer vital, low risk pathways to physical and mental well-being!